 Product Weight: 5 pounds

-Another clock from Bulova, really great manufacturers.
-This clock is really durable and made out of walnut, it’s on the heavier side due to the wood used.
+Another clock from Bedford, really great manufacturers.
+This clock is really durable and made out of mahogany, it’s on the heavier side due to the wood used.
 It would go amazing in the dining room or in the living room.
 The clock gives amazing vibes and reminds of the older times.

 - Made in USA or Imported